MichalOpoka/ecfr/cfr/title-17-Commodity-Securities-Exchanges/chapter-II-Securities-Exchange-Commission/part-210-Form-Content-Requirements-Financial-Statements-Securities-Act-1933-Securities-Exchange-Act-1934-Investment-Company-Act-1940-Investment-Advisers-Act-1940-Energy-Policy-Conservation-Act-1975/subjectgroup-ECFR2f5dcb24c1c571e-Qualifications-Reports-Accountants/section-210.2-02.md

 (b) *Representations as to the audit included in accountants' reports.* The accountant's report:

-(1) Shall state whether the audit was made in accordance with generally accepted auditing standards; and
+(1) Shall state the applicable professional standards under which the audit was conducted; and

 (2) Shall designate any auditing procedures deemed necessary by the accountant under the circumstances of the particular case, which have been omitted, and the reasons for their omission.
 Nothing in this rule shall be construed to imply authority for the omission of any procedure which independent accountants would ordinarily employ in the course of an audit made for the purpose of expressing the opinions required by paragraph (c) of this section.